-The public was notified-via U.S. mail and a notice on the TAM website homepage (www.tam.ca.gov)-that the 20186 Strategic Plan Update will be circulated for comment from May 159, 20186 to June 28uly 3, 20186.
+The public was notified-via U.S. mail and a notice on the TAM website homepage (www.tam.ca.gov)-that the 2018 Strategic Plan Update will be circulated for comment from May 15, 2018 to June 28, 2018.
 Copies of the document were be available electronically on the TAM website, and hard copies were be available at the TAM's office at 900 Fifth Avenue, Suite 100; San Rafael, CA 94901.
-A public hearing was held on June 283, 20186, immediately prior to the regular meeting of the TAM Board of Commissioners.
-The TAM Board of Commissioners approved the final 20186 Strategic Plan Update at their regular meeting on June 283, 2018.6, on the condition that no public comments would be received by July 3rd that would necessitate TAM Board attention.
-The 2016 Strategic Plan Update became effective on July 3, 2016.
+A public hearing was held on June 28, 2018, immediately prior to the regular meeting of the TAM Board of Commissioners.
+The TAM Board of Commissioners approved the final 2018 Strategic Plan Update at their regular meeting on June 28, 2018..